 - Job Analysis is the first step to Job Evaluation.

-- Job Analysis helps in Recruitment & Selection, Training & Development, Performance Appraisal, Compensation, etc. On the other hand, Job Analysis helps in ranking the jobs by comparing them on the basis of their importance.
+- Job Analysis helps in Recruitment & Selection, Training & Development, Performance Appraisal, Compensation, etc. On the other hand, Job Evaluation helps in ranking the jobs by comparing them on the basis of their importance.

 Job Evaluation consists of a broad spectrum of activities which starts from Job Analysis.
 However, job analysis is a big process in itself.
 Complete scrutiny of jobs and their roles in the organization is done in both the processes.
 They are not contradictory in nature, but Job Analysis fulfills the requirements of Job Evaluation and helps in its successful performance.